antonsolomko/snooker-andy/README.md

 The Andy rating system was designed for the [AndyScorer](http://snooker.andyscorer.org) web service to evaluate players skills in the game of [snooker](en.wikipedia.org/wiki/Snooker).
 It is based on [Glicko](http://www.glicko.net/glicko.html) rating system with minor modifications and treats players strength as their ability to win individual frames.

-Like glicko, the introduced rating system considers each player's strength being a [normally distributed random variable](en.wikipedia.org/wiki/Normal_distribution).
+The introduced rating system considers each player's strength being a [normally distributed random variable](en.wikipedia.org/wiki/Normal_distribution).
 Parameters of the distributions (mean and variance) are adjusted periodically based on games outcomes.

 The model relies on the following assumptions:
 * players try to win every frame,
 * frames outcomes are independent of each other.

-Any factors other than the *count of frames* won or lost between two opponents, such as match outcome, points scored, breaks made, tournament stage etc, are not taken into account.
+Any factors other than the *count of frames* (won or lost) between two opponents, such as match outcome, points scored, breaks made, tournament stage etc, are not taken into account.

 ## Description